Last Updated on 05/07/2025 by Chris Gampat

 Yes, we know Adobe Camera RAW has been out for a long time.
 But we’ve never done a formalized review of it.
 So here it is!

-Adobe Camera Raw is a good option for photographers that shoot very few photos or do things in an old-school way.
+Adobe Camera Raw is a good option for photographers who shoot very few photos or do things in an old-school way.
 It’s best combined with Adobe Bridge, where you can figure out which photos you want to use first.
 Once you’ve narrowed it down to less than 7, you can open those photos in Photoshop.
 This will then open up Camera Raw.
-After making your edits, you can do everything you need to the image otherwise.
+After making your edits, you can do everything you need to the image, otherwise.

 Think of it as a more intense version of Lightroom, specifically being best for those who shoot very few photos, like portrait and headshot photographers.
 Alternatively, Lightroom is better for sports and photojournalism shooters.